bcgov/pahwq/tests/testthat/_snaps/ptlm.md

       plc_50(590, pah = "foo")
     Condition
       Error:
       !
-You have supplied an invalid PAH
+You have supplied an invalid chemical